I Fly Balloons

 “I’m getting into grasses,” she told me after a stint in the Serengeti, where she kept a log of when certain plants came into seed, when species of antelope calved, how these coincided with the rains.
 “You could produce a beautiful book,” I encouraged her; “You’ve got the photos, and this is a great angle.
 Nice combination of art and science.”

 “I’m not so ambitious.”
-Modest, retro (with eye glasses worthy of Daryl Hannah in STEEL MAGNOLIAS;) Joan’s career blossomed in the shadow of her mate.
+Modest, retro, Joan’s career blossomed in the shadow of her mate.
 Alan Root had enough ambition for an entire round table at Elaine’s, and once at the celebrity hangout in New York, emitted the hoot of an Alpha male baboon.
 More…

 Oria Douglas-Hamilton & Lake Naivasha

 Imagine gliding among pelicans on Lake Naivasha in your own magical gondola.
 Music drifts out on the water as your own private musician gently plays his guitar.
 Tea is served with delectable brownies, and on your return cruise, the setting sun paints the horizon gold, while Mt.
 Longonot turns a darker shade of purple.
-Oria Douglas-Hamilton has transformed her parents’ home into a dreamy retreat, with enchanting rooms, truly fresh food from the farm; (I had the largest grapefruit I’ve ever seen for breakfast, plus the best yogurt-homemade.)
+Oria Douglas-Hamilton has transformed her parents’ home into a dreamy retreat, with enchanting rooms, truly fresh food from the farm; (the largest grapefruit I’ve ever seen, plus the best yogurt-homemade.)
 This is a place to unwind, put your feet up, and feel at home in Africa.
 Birds are everywhere, and hippo saunter on shore at night to mow the lawn.

 The last time I saw hippo at Lake Naivasha, they were silver blimps that glided beneath a full moon.
 It was New Year’s Eve, and a friend and I were walking from one lakeshore home to another, talking and giggling louder than usual, to warn the hippo that a couple of hominids were afoot, which sent them running in a meander that ended with splash after splash.
 Better than fireworks, in my view.